Lordy Tugade: San Miguel Beermen

-At the start of the 2006-07 PBA Philippine Cup, Tugade was sidelined with an injury and missed the first part of the conference.
-However, he was later traded to San Miguel in a three-way deal that also involved Rommel Adducul of the Barangay Ginebra Kings.
+At the start of the 2006–07 PBA Philippine Cup, Tugade was sidelined with an injury and missed the first part of the conference.
+However, he was later traded to San Miguel Beermen in a three-way deal that also involved Rommel Adducul of the Barangay Ginebra Kings.

 With a strong lineup, Tugade played a limited role for the Beermen as he was still recuperating from his injury while sharing minutes with Danny Seigle, Chris Calaguio and Dondon Hontiveros.
-He did posted significant numbers for San Miguel during their long eight-game winning streak.
+He posted significant numbers for San Miguel during their long eight-game winning streak.

-Tugade is one of the PBA's best three point shooter along with James Yap, teammate Dondon Hontiveros and Jimmy Alapag.
+From the 2008–09 season, Tugade was plagued by injuries, playing only 64 games from 2008–11.
+His minutes also began to decrease in his tenure with San Miguel.

-Since 2008, Tugade has been plagued by injuries, playing only 64 games from 2008–11.
-Tugade's minutes also began to decrease in his tenure with San Miguel.
+In 2010, Tugade was traded to back to Barako in exchange for Sunday Salvacion.
+However, due to injuries, he didn't get to play for Barako again and when Barako folded, he was placed in a dispersal draft where San Miguel picked him up.
+He got to experience one more title with the team when they won the 2011 Governors' Cup.

-Final season and retirement
+Powerade Tigers: Final season and retirement

-Tugade did not fully recover from his injuries but played all of the 32 games in the 2011 season.
-Tugade was traded to the Powerade along with Rabeh Al-Hussaini and Rey Guevarra before the start of the 2012 Governor's Cup, where he played only 10 games, again, because of injuries.
+Tugade did not fully recover from his injuries but played 32 games in the 2011–12 season, averaging career-lows of 3.7 points and 1.5 rebounds.
+He was traded to the Powerade Tigers along with Rabeh Al-Hussaini and Rey Guevarra before the start of the 2012 Governors' Cup.
 At the end of the season, he decided to retire because of his injuries.